soaErikNord/soadocs/SimpleDev/SimpleDev.md

     ]
 })%>
 ```
-soa.cm.rating
+soa.cm.rating<br/>
-•   `rating` A small HTML element that displays a rating of 1-5 stars
+* `rating` A small HTML element that displays a rating of 1-5 stars
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.rating({
 "rating" : 4
 }) %>
 ```
-soa.cm.removeButton
+soa.cm.removeButton<br/>
 ** TODO – ASK ARJUN **
-soa.cm.removeItemButton
+soa.cm.removeItemButton<br/>
 ** TODO – ASK ARJUN **

-soa.cm.removePageButton
+soa.cm.removePageButton<br/>
 ** TODO – ASK ARJUN **
-soa.cm.requiredCheckboxCollectionFormRow
+soa.cm.requiredCheckboxCollectionFormRow<br/>
-•   `requiredCheckboxCollectionFormRow` is a set of HTML objects that can contain at least one checbkox input element, helper text, and a tooltip.
+* `requiredCheckboxCollectionFormRow` is a set of HTML objects that can contain at least one checbkox input element, helper text, and a tooltip.
 They are enclosed in a UL element, enclosed by a DIV.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredCheckboxCollectionFormRow({
     "name" : "ApplicationVersionVisibility",